thierrymizero/landing_project/README.md

 # landing_project
-this is a single page project aimed at testing knowledge of flexbox layout using css.
+This is a single page project aimed at testing knowledge of flexbox layout using css.